 While two talented Cubans propelled the Twins to an easy AL triumph, a native of the neighboring Dominican Republic became the flashpoint of a charged-up National League pennant race, featuring two bitter rivals boiling to an unprecedented level of mutual hatred for one another.

 The San Francisco Giants and Los Angeles Dodgers had good-naturedly battled one another for first place through the first 120 games of the year, but things turned downright ugly when the two met in San Francisco in late August.
-A sellout crowd was attracted by a marquee matchup featuring the Giants’ Juan Marichal, looking for his 20th win of the year, and Dodger ace Sandy Koufax.
-Los Angeles took the early lead on Marichal, who responded by knocking several Dodgers to the ground; when it came his turn to bat, an angry Dodger catcher Johnny Roseboro wanted Koufax to retaliate.
+A sellout crowd was attracted by a marquee matchup featuring the Giants’ Juan Marichal, looking for his 20th win of the year, and Dodgers ace Sandy Koufax.
+Los Angeles took the early lead on Marichal, who responded by knocking several Dodgers to the ground; when it came his turn to bat, an angry Johnny Roseboro, the Los Angeles catcher, wanted Koufax to retaliate.
 But the emotionally pacifistic Koufax preferred to get even by punching out opponents with third strikes, not chin music.

 An obvious choice to start the opening game of the World Series, Koufax instead had a higher calling for that day: Yom Kippur, the holiest day of the Jewish year.
 While Koufax stayed loyal to religion, Drysdale was inserted instead and got rocked 8-3 by the Twins at Minnesota.
 Koufax returned for Game Two and was neither immortal nor supported in a 5-1 loss.